donejs/donejs/docs/place-my-order.md

 </can-component>
 ```

 Here we created a [can.Component](http://canjs.com/docs/can.Component.html) named `pmo-home` using a [web-component](http://webcomponents.org/) style declaration.
-The component does not have any separate styles or functionality other than the template.
+This particular component is just a basic template, it does not have much in the way of styles or functionality.

 ### Create the order history element

-For now, the order history is very similar.
+We'll create an initial version of order history that is very similar.

 ```
 donejs generate component order/history.component pmo-order-history